httprb/http/README.md

 Benchmarks performed using excon's benchmarking tool

+DISCLAIMER: Most benchmarks you find in READMEs are crap, including this one.
+These are out-of-date.
+If you care about performance, benchmark for yourself for your own use cases!

 ## Help and Discussion

 If you need help or just want to talk about the http.rb,